Big-Life-Lab/model-parameters/inst/metadata/README.md

 When the data type for a value is an array i.e. it needs to encode multiple values, a colon (;) should be used as the separator, for example, `a;b`.
 The `algorithmType` column in the `file-metadata.csv` file uses this format.

+## New Algorithms

+When adding a newly supported algorithm to the repository, make sure to update the `algorithmType` column in the `file-metadata.csv` appropriately.
+This column is used to specify which algorithm(s) each file is applicable to.
+Use a value of `all` if a file is applicable to all algorithms.